 In oriental cultures, the dragon is a symbol of nobility, eternal vitality, and cosmic strength.

-Especially in Vietnam, the dragon is an extremely important and sacred symbol in spiritual life.
+Especially in Vietnam, the dragon is a significant and sacred symbol in spiritual life.

-The image of the dragon is used a lot in architecture and construction, such as the palaces, the ancient temples in Vietnam, and the old costumes of the king.
+The image of the dragon is often used in architecture and construction, such as palaces, ancient temples in Vietnam, and the old costumes of the king.

-Despite that, the dragon image went through periods and dynasties with changes in accordance with the thinking and lifestyle of that era.
+Despite that, the dragon image went through centuries and dynasties with changes in the thinking and lifestyle of that era.

-Let’s learn together Vietnamese dragons in the development of history and the meaning of dragons in life and feng shui.
+Let’s learn about the development of Vietnamese dragons in history and their meaning in life and feng shui.

 Traditional dragon through the ages in Vietnam

-The image of Vietnamese dragons each time has its own appearance.
+Each dynasty’s image of Vietnamese dragons had its own appearance.
 During the Ly dynasty, the dragon was innocent; in the Tran dynasty, it was blown into a healthy look; in the Le dynasty, bureaucracy was bossy; and in the Nguyen dynasty, it became rigid.

 Dragons of the Ly dynasty (1009 – 1225) were flexible, even innocent, keeping their original form as a snake.
-Many people see its miniature on the stamp, which looks very much like a worm, called a worm dragon, but this dragon form has the shape of a snake.
+Many people see its miniature on the stamp, which looks very much like a worm, called a worm dragon, but this dragon form is shaped like a snake.

-The image of a dragon in the Ly dynasty was suitable for the policy of the Ly dynasty at that time, soft, flexible, and gentle kings appeared.
-Also from the Ly dynasty, the image of the king dragon and the people’s dragon also has a distinctive feature: the king dragon has 5 claws, and the public dragon has only 4 claws.
+The image of a dragon in this period was suitable for the policy of the Ly dynasty at that time; soft, flexible, and gentle kings appeared.
+Also, the image of the king dragon and the public dragon has a distinctive feature: the king dragon has 5 claws, and the public dragon has only 4 claws.

-If the dragon in the Ly dynasty had a falcon’s leg spread out very innocently because it was associated with nature, the dragon in Kinh Thien Palace of Le dynasty reached out and grabbed his beard and stroked it.
-Thus, dragons of the Le dynasty became bureaucratic and self-righteous.
-It was no longer as innocent as the Ly dynasty, as healthy as the Tran, but became a force of freedom, swaggering, and bossy.
+If the dragon in the Ly dynasty had a falcon’s leg spread out very innocently because it was associated with nature, the dragon of the Le dynasty in Kinh Thien Palace reached out and grabbed his beard and stroked it.
+Thus, the dragons of the Le dynasty became bureaucratic and self-righteous.
+It was no longer as innocent as the Ly dynasty, as healthy as the Tran.
+Still, it became a force of freedom, swaggering, and bossy.

 The dragons of the Nguyen Dynasty (1802 – 1945) were completely hard, clearly showing the decline of feudalism.
-It is under the influence of Chinese dragons, becoming stiff, full of threatening like dragons of the Ming and Qing dynasties.
+It is under the influence of Chinese dragons, becoming stiff and full of threats like dragons of the Ming and Qing dynasties.

-Dragons in palaces and temples were like a threatening force, not toying with everyone.
-It passed through the innocent styles of the Ly Dynasty, the healthy Tran Dynasty, the bureaucracy of the Le Dynasty, and became rigid during the Nguyen Dynasty.
+Dragons in palaces and temples were like threatening forces, not toying with everyone.
+They passed through the innocent styles of the Ly Dynasty, the healthy Tran Dynasty, and the bureaucracy of the Le Dynasty and became rigid during the Nguyen Dynasty.

-Nowadays, when you visit Hue Royal Palace, you can see a lot of dragons are still on the palace walls.
+Nowadays, when you visit Hue Royal Palace, you can see many dragons still on the palace walls, roofs, and royal tombs.

-Today, in the tastes of the new era, the dragon image is more complex and gaudy, but not as deep and meaningful as in the past.
+Today, in the thoughts of the new era, the dragon image is more complex and gaudy but not as deep and meaningful as in the past.

 Types of dragon

-Dragons have 4 types carrying 4 basic forces of nature and also the 4 elements that make up the universe: Wind, Fire, Earth, and Water.
+Dragons have four types, each carrying four basic forces of nature and the four elements that make up the universe: Wind, Fire, Earth, and Water.

-From these 4 main types, people imagine many different types of dragons such as:
+From these four main types, people imagine many different kinds of dragons, such as:

-• Water Dragons live on the coast, in the sea, in the swamps.
+- Water Dragons live on the coast, the sea, and the swamps.

-• Wind Dragons live in cliffs and high mountain peaks.
+- Wind Dragons live on cliffs and high mountain peaks.

 Vietnamese dragon vs Chinese dragon

-To distinguish the Vietnamese traditional dragon from the Chinese dragon, you can look at their heads where contain clear different features.
+To distinguish the Vietnamese traditional dragon from the Chinese dragon, look at their heads, which clearly show different features.

 The dragon of the Ly dynasty (1009 – 1225) can be considered the traditional dragon in Vietnam.